Chart Color Schemes

 Eurobodalla Hinterland is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Eurobodalla Hinterland's dwelling structures, as per the latest Census, were 98.0% houses and 2.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 84.3% houses and 15.7% other dwellings.
+Eurobodalla Hinterland's dwelling structure, as per the latest Census, was 98.0% houses and 2.0% other dwellings.
+In comparison, Non-Metro NSW had 84.3% houses and 15.7% other dwellings.
 Home ownership in Eurobodalla Hinterland was 56.6%, with mortgaged dwellings at 30.0% and rented ones at 13.5%.
-The median monthly mortgage repayment was $1,387, lower than Non-Metro NSW's average of $1,517.
-Median weekly rent in the area was $300, compared to Non-Metro NSW's $320.
-Nationally, Eurobodalla Hinterland's mortgage repayments were significantly lower at $1,387 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,387, below Non-Metro NSW's average of $1,517.
+The median weekly rent figure was $300, compared to Non-Metro NSW's $320.
+Nationally, Eurobodalla Hinterland's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing